ctxalgo/ctx/_posts/2016-05-27-zh_e100_trend_following_strategy.md

         # Setup the moving average calculators.
 This strategy needs two moving averages, a fast one and a slow one.
         # The fast moving average use the fast_ma_period as its parameter, the slow moving average uses slow_ma_period.
         # Note that you can directly reference the parameters, such as fast_ma_period through self.fast_ma_period.
+        # You can also use the notation self.parameters.fast_ma_period to reference the parameter.
         self.ma_ind1 = MovingAveragesIndicator(period=self.fast_ma_period)
         self.ma_ind2 = MovingAveragesIndicator(period=self.slow_ma_period)